-Programme Stage 3 comprises seven core Level-6 modules, totaling 120 credits.
+Programme Stage 3 comprises six core Level-6 modules and a 30-credit individual project, totalling 120 credits.
 To pass Programme Stage 3 you must obtain all 120 credits, as specified in the Programme Scheme.

 If you wish to gain practical experience you have the option of spending a year on paid industrial placement between Programme Stages 3 and 4, if not taken between Programme Stages 2 and 3.